xin-huang/sai/docs/userguide/score.md

           --tgt examples/data/1KG.tgt.samples.txt \
           --src examples/data/1KG.nea_den.samples.txt \
           --anc-alleles examples/data/hg19.chr9.example.anc.alleles.bed \
-          --chr-name 9 --stat U --w 0.01 --x 0.5 --y =0 =1 \
+          --chr-name 9 --stat U50 --w 0.01 --y =0 =1 \
           --win-len 40000 --win-step 40000 \
-          --output examples/results/1KG.nea_den.chr9.example.den.specific.U.scores.tsv
+          --output examples/results/1KG.nea_den.chr9.example.den.specific.U50.scores.tsv
 ```

 In this case, `--y =0 =1` requires that the variant be fixed in the Denisovan individual and absent in the Neanderthal, thereby identifying variants potentially introgressed from Denisovans only.
-The output can be found [here](https://github.com/xin-huang/sai/blob/main/examples/results/1KG.nea_den.chr9.example.den.specific.U.scores.tsv).
+The output can be found [here](https://github.com/xin-huang/sai/blob/main/examples/results/1KG.nea_den.chr9.example.den.specific.U50.scores.tsv).

 Any number of source populations is supported, including one, two, or more.
 However, note that the order of values provided to `--y` must match the order of source populations as specified in the file given by `--src`.
 For example, in `examples/data/1KG.nea_den.samples.txt`, the first source population is Neanderthal and the second is Denisovan.
 Therefore, `--y =1 =0` specifies that the variant must be fixed in Neanderthals and absent in Denisovans, while `--y =0 =1` specifies the reverse.